mallorbc/brillibot-client/README.md

 Redeployment server side takes a few minutes, thus due to the fact that development is still ongoing, expect periodic downtime.

+## Requirements

+ffmpeg is required for this application to work properly

 ## Installation

 It is reccomended to use a venv before installing.